Table of Contents

-Your SI joints are like the shock absorbers for your hip joint.
+Your SI joints are like shock absorbers for your hip joint.
 It allows for much movement yet limits how much movement can occur.
 When it’s not working right, physical therapy is often the best and first step in getting pain relief.

-Your physical therapist can help to restore normal function and movement to your SI joint.
+Your physical therapist can help restore normal function and movement to your SI joint.
 This may involve a combination of stretches and manual techniques.
 In some cases, additional therapies such as heat or cold may also be used to help reduce inflammation and pain.

 Physical therapy can be an effective treatment option for SI joint pain because it can help to improve the range of motion, reduce inflammation, and promote healing.
-One way that physical therapy can prove to be a long-term solution to SI joint pain is a home exercise program, that can be provided by your physical therapist.
+One way that physical therapy can prove to be a long-term solution to SI joint pain is a home exercise program that can be provided by your physical therapist.

-A home exercise program can help to improve everyday activities and should be designed by a physical or occupational therapist.
+A home exercise program can help improve everyday activities and should be designed by a physical or occupational therapist.
 The program may involve different positions and exercises and should be based on the individual’s needs.

 If you’re experiencing SI joint pain, talk to your primary care provider about whether therapy may be right for you.

 When it comes to treating pain in the SI joint, steroid injections are often very effective.
-The first step is to gather medical history and perform a physical examination in order to develop a treatment plan.
+The first step is to gather a medical history and perform a physical examination to develop a treatment plan.
 If the patient has low back pain and abnormal motion in the SI joint, a steroid injection may be recommended.

 Patients are typically able to return to their normal activities within a week or two.
 For many people, steroid injections provide short-term relief from SI joint pain.

-Radiofrequency ablation can be an effective treatment option for SI joint pain because it can help to reduce inflammation and pain.
+Radiofrequency ablation can be an effective treatment option for SI joint pain because it can help reduce inflammation and pain.
 The procedure is typically performed on an outpatient basis and takes about 15 minutes to a few hours to complete.

 SI Joint Fusion Surgery